I promised a post on singing nursery rhymes together with MAKATON signing. So here it is.

 Easy to learn, right?
 Their songs, which are available on the net, give us the opportunity to learn more signs.

-Something Special, the BBC series, also includes some songs like the Rainbow Song:
+Something Special, the BBC series, also includes some songs like the Rainbow Song.
+On the link you can find Mr Tumble singing and signing it.

 After you have learnt a lot of signs, you can use them with other songs or rhymes.